-The UMW has three Circles composed of our Church family members and their friends.
+The UMWF has three Circles composed of our Church family members and their friends.
 The Circles provide opportunities for fellowship, support, mission and study.

 9:30 am – 11:00 am